RVC-Boss/GPT-SoVITS/README.md

 Please note that we do not recommend using GSVI for training.
 Its existence is to make the process of using GPT-soVITS simpler and more comfortable for others, and to make model sharing easier.

-This fork is mainly based on the fast_inference_ branch, using a lot of PR code contributed by ChasonJiang.
-Thanks to this great developer
+This fork is mainly based on the `fast_inference_` branch, using a lot of PR code contributed by [ChasonJiang](https://github.com/ChasonJiang).
+Thanks to this great developer. ”Dalao NB！“

 ## Features